-This method can be used anytime after the initial installation of the Graphical Process Modeler (GPM), but only if you cannot access Sterling Integrator over a network.
-To start the GPM offline, you must have installed a shortcut to your Programs menu and desktop.
+This method can be used anytime after the initial installation of the Graphical Process Modeler (GPM), but only if you cannot access Sterling B2B Integrator over a network.
+To start the GPM offline, you must have installed a shortcut to your Programs menu and Desktop.

 Note: Certain restrictions apply when using the GPM offline.
-For information, see Start the GPM.
+For information, see "Graphical Process Modeler Startup" on page 4.

-To start the GPM outside of Sterling Integrator:
+To start the GPM outside of Sterling B2B Integrator:

 - 1. Complete one of the following tasks: - From the Start menu on a client computer, select Programs > Modeler (GPM application). - From the Desktop on a client computer, double-click the Modeler shortcut. - 2.
 The Log In dialog box displays.
-Type your Sterling Integrator User ID and Password, click OK.
+Type your Sterling B2B Integrator User ID and Password, click OK.

 You can now create and modify business process models locally on the client computer.
-Because you are not logged in to Sterling Integrator, you cannot check business process models in and out.
+Because you are not logged in to Sterling B2B Integrator, you cannot check business process models in and out.